Biden punches back at Trump in Washington Post Op-Ed: 'It all comes down to the abuse of power'

 The former vice president did not mention his son, Burisma Holdings or Ukraine in the op-ed.
 He did reference remarks Trump made Thursday on the South Lawn of the White House in which the president said China "should start an investigation into the Bidens because what happened with China is just about as bad as what happened with Ukraine."

-"I’m sure that President Xi [Jinping] does not like being under that kind of scrutiny where billions of dollars is taken out of his country by a guy that just got kicked out of the Navy," said Trump, who was making an apparent reference to a 2013 trip by Joe Biden to Beijing on Air Force Two in which Hunter Biden tagged along.
-NBC News reported that Hunter Biden was attempting to start a big-money private equity fund, for which Chinese authorities issued a business license 10 days after the trip was over.
+"I’m sure that President Xi [Jinping] does not like being under that kind of scrutiny where billions of dollars is taken out of his country by a guy that just got kicked out of the Navy," said Trump, who was making an apparent reference to a 2013 trip by Joe Biden to Beijing on Air Force Two on which Hunter Biden tagged along.
+NBC News reported that the younger Biden was attempting to start a big-money private equity fund, for which Chinese authorities issued a business license 10 days after the trip was over.

-Joe Biden described those remarks as a "violation of the rule of law [that] is so outrageous, it's clear he considers the presidency a free pass to do whatever he wants, with no accountability."
+Joe Biden described Trump's remarks as a "violation of the rule of law ... [that] is so outrageous, it's clear he considers the presidency a free pass to do whatever he wants, with no accountability."

 CLICK HERE FOR THE ALL-NEW FOXBUSINESS.COM

-“America’s word and our standing in the world are in free fall because of the actions and incompetence of this president,” added Biden, who also used the op-ed to hit Trump on key Democratic campaign issues gun control and climate change.
+“America’s word and our standing in the world are in free fall because of the actions and incompetence of this president,” added Biden, who also used the op-ed to hit Trump on gun control and climate change, two key Democratic campaign issues.

 The piece concluded with a reprise of the "like a drum" refrain, which Biden used when addressing voters in Iowa last month.